hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 When my mother was killed, I didn’t understand.
 Nobody was there to save her from the feline attacking out nest.
 I didn’t understand why I was born again to this beast.
 Had she lived, could my mother have saved me from all this change?

-Onawa would have to raise our family without out me.
+Onawa would have to raise our family without me.
 I couldn’t save her from uncertainty.
 Not before, not now.
 My beast approaches.

 "Odin, are you hungry, Bunny Boy?"